derailed/k9s/README.md

   # Defines a plugin to provide a `ctrl-l` shortcut to tail the logs while in pod view.
   fred:
     shortCut: Ctrl-L
+    override: false # => will override the default shortcut related action if set to true (default to false)
     confirm: false
     description: Pod logs
     scopes: